 And, then I met The One.
-I was still all of the above, but with a lot of patience, understanding and communication, we’ve almost made it.
-I say almost, because no relationship, whether it be with partner, family, friend, work colleague or pet is ever perfect.
+I was still all of the above, but with a lot of patience, understanding, and communication, we’ve almost made it.
+I say almost, because no relationship, whether it be with a partner, family, friend, work colleague, or pet is ever perfect.

 Below are 10 tips to hopefully help you find your way to Happily Ever After.